bollu/bollu.github.io/README.txt

 ##### Interpolation and Model Checking

-I found the idea of interpolation based model checking to be extremely cool.
+I found he idea of interpolation based model checking to be extremely cool.

 - [Craig interpolation](https://pixel-druid.com/articles/interpolants-vibes.html)
-  is a fundamental technique, which when given
+  is a fundamental technique, which when given formulae $A$ and $B$ such that $A \implies B$, builds a new formula $C$ such that $A \implies C$ and $C \implies B$, furthermore, $C$ has variables that occur only in both $A$ and $B$.
 - [Interpolant based model checking](https://people.eecs.berkeley.edu/~alanmi/courses/2007_290N/papers/inter_mcmillan_cav03.pdf),
   which is a *really cool* paper that showed for the first time how one can use interpolants to compute inductive invariants for model checking.
 I found the idea to be super clever, and also the idea of using interpolation as an "extrapolation" between the current step and the next step was super kawaii.

 ##### Writing a SAT solver